yonasBSD/garage/doc/book/reference-manual/configuration.md

   so it is not the best choice for high-performance storage clusters, but it should work fine in many cases.

-- Fjall: a storage engine based on LSM trees, which theoretically allow for higher write throughput than other storage engines that are based on B-trees.
+- **Fjall:** a storage engine based on LSM trees, which theoretically allow for higher write throughput than other storage engines that are based on B-trees.
-  Using Fjall could potentially improve Garage's performance significantly in write-heavy workloads. **Support for Fjall is experimental at this point**, we have added it to Garage for evaluation purposes only. **Do not use it for production-critical workloads.**
+  Using Fjall could potentially improve Garage's performance significantly in write-heavy workloads. **Support for Fjall is experimental at this point**, we have added it to Garage for evaluation purposes only. **Use it only with test data, and report any issues to our bug tracker.
+Do not use it for production workloads.**

 It is possible to convert Garage's metadata directory from one format to another